Anxiety Therapy in Brea & Online Across CA + AZ

 • Yes.
 I offer online anxiety therapy for adults located anywhere in California and Arizona.
 Telehealth sessions provide the same relational, somatic, and insight-oriented care as in-person sessions, while allowing you to attend therapy from your own space.
 Many clients appreciate the flexibility and consistency that online therapy offers, especially during busy or transitional periods.

-If you’re seeking anxiety therapy that honors both your inner experience and your nervous system, I invite you to schedule a free consultation.
-We can talk about what’s been coming up for you and whether working together feels like a good fit.
+If you’re seeking anxiety therapy that honors both your body and nervous system, I invite you to schedule a free consultation for us to see whether working together feels like a good fit.

 SUPPORT AWAITS YOU